The last time I met them, it meant ten hours driving – five hours there, and five hours back.

 Leinster were left winners of the match when in the dying moments the Clermont winger Wesley Fofana knocked the ball forward instead of scoring a try.
-There was a feeling that we had robbed them, and even then the still shook hands with us in the stand and as we left the ground.
+There was a feeling that we had robbed them, and even then they still shook hands with us in the stand, and as we left the ground.

 Tomorrow at 5 pm, we can return the compliment.
 ASM Clermont-Auvergne play RC Toulon in the European Cup Final at Lansdowne Road.
 Leinster fans will be there in force, hopefully overwhelming in their support for those who are truly, the best fans in the world.